ltpitt/python-jupyter-language-translation/README.md

 ```

 ## Explore the Data
-Play around with view_sentence_range to view different parts of the data.
+Let's play around with view_sentence_range to view different parts of the data.

 ```python